ashleigh090990/hipster-till/README.md

 $ bower install
 ```

-You may have to install npm and bower before installing the dependencies.
+You may have to install node and bower before installing the dependencies.

-To run the Jasmine tests from the command line, navigate to the folder that the SpecRunner.html is in and run the command "open SpecRunner.html" to run the Jasmine tests (they are all passing, but for some reason when running these same Jasmine tests throuh Karma, 6 fail as '.includes()' is not recognised as a method?
-Will be looking into that, as I want to get these tests running for Travis).
+To run the Jasmine tests from the command line, run ```$ karma start karma.conf.js```

 To run the Protractor tests, run "protractor spec/e2e/conf.js" from the command line. <<< NOT RUNNING SIMPLE TESTS...
 CHECK ON THIS